List of reportedly haunted locations in the United States

 This is a list of locations in the United States which have been reported to be haunted by ghosts or other supernatural beings, including demons.

 States with several haunted locations are listed on separate pages, linked from this page.
-Many of them appeared on Ghost Adventures.
+Many of them appeared on Ghost Adventures, Ghost Hunters (TV series), Haunted Towns, Ghost Asylum and Destination Fear (2019 TV series).